yieng/FirstDrafter/README.md

 - `writer-helper`: for writers who begin with a premise or an opening scene, and
 - `start-at-the-end`: for writers who begin with the ending.

+They work in similar ways.
 For simplicity, both are called FirstDrafter.

 More details to come soon.

 ## Features:
 - When you run FirstDrafter on Mac Terminal and you use the arrow keys, you get weird outputs (a combination of the A, B, C, D keys and symbols), and that is enough to discourage you from looking back and editing your previous written work.
+- Press `Enter` / `Return` to save what you typed.
+- Word count is automatically computed as you save your work.
+- Use `Ctrl+C` (Windows) / `Control+C` (Mac) to exit FirstDrafter.

 ## Known issues:
 - ### Please don't use double or triple asterisks because they will mess up your first draft.